 "It is next to impossible to get too much of a nutrient from diet alone," Rueven says.
 "In contrast, it is easy to get an excess of a nutrient from supplementation and more is not always better when it comes to calcium."

 1. Kidney Stones

-Though more research is needed, some studies have suggested that large doses of calcium supplements, especially when consumed without food, can increase the risk of kidney stones in susceptible individuals, per a September 2014 review in Translational Andrology and Urology.
+Though more research is needed, some studies have suggested that large doses of calcium supplements, especially when taken without food, can increase the risk of kidney stones in susceptible people, per a September 2014 review in Translational Andrology and Urology.